University of South Alabama: Police shooting

 On October 12, 2012, 18-year-old freshman Gil Collar was shot and killed by a campus police officer, after appearing naked outside the police station.
-Collar was 5 foot 7 and weighed 135 pounds.
-Authorities state that Collar appeared to be on drugs when the incident occurred.
+Ashley Rich, the county district attorney, stated that Collar was under the influence of a non-controlled drug, NBOMe, that he had consume earlier that day at Bayfest.
 The student's family filed suit against the university, the officer involved, and the police chief, Herbert Earl "Zeke" Aull.
-In February 2013, a Mobile County judge ruled that the university was not liable for the student's death. in 2014 the case moved to federal court.
+In February 2013, a Mobile County judge ruled that the university was not liable for the student's death.
+In 2014, the case moved to federal court.
 In 2015, the officer was cleared in a civil suit.
 The shooting inspired Brian Burghart, then editor of the News & Review in Reno, to found Fatal Encounters, a database that tracks killings by law enforcement officers.

 2014 federal discrimination lawsuit

 In 2014, a group of students belonging to Students for Life USA, a pro-life student organization, filed a complaint about alleged discrimination in federal court against University of South Alabama officials.
-The university later settled the lawsuit, paying the students an undisclosed amount of money.
-According to a copy of the settlement document provided by the Alliance Defending Freedom, the university "denied all material allegations and Plaintiff's claims of constitutional infirmities".
-USA agreed to change a portion of its policy on use of its space and facilities, and to pay an unspecified sum settling "all of plaintiff's remaining claims, including liability, damages, and attorney's fees".
+The university later settled the lawsuit agreeing to change a portion of the university's policy on the use of space and facilities, and to pay an unspecified sum settling "all of plaintiff's remaining claims, including liability, damages, and attorney's fees".

 Abuse lawsuits

 In September 2021, a lawsuit was filed against a former University of South Alabama volleyball coach due to alleged sexual and mental abuse in 2019 and 2020.
 The lawsuit included eight former players as plaintiffs.
 The amendment also alleged that university administrators had knowledge of the abuse and added the university's athletic directors and coaches as defendants.
-A second lawsuit was filed in 2022 by a former player uninvolved in the first lawsuit.
+In 2022, a second lawsuit was filed by an additional former player.
 WKRG-TV reported that the claims of abuse made by the second lawsuit was similar to the first and that both allegations included inappropriate touching and overtraining.
 The volleyball coach was hired by the University of South Alabama in December 2018 and resigned in February 2021.